 The infusion part of each Blincyto treatment cycle lasts 28 days.
 Within each cycle, you’ll use multiple Blincyto infusion bags.
 How long a Blincyto infusion bag lasts varies.
 This can be 24 hours, 48 hours, or 7 days.
 You’ll receive the drug continuously until the bag runs out of medication.

 When your Blincyto infusion bag is empty, a healthcare professional will change it for you.
-Your bag might be changed daily, every 2 days, or once a week.
+Your bag might be changed daily, every 2 days, or once per week.
 You may have to travel to a clinic to have your bag changed.
 Or a healthcare professional may come to your home and change the bag for you there.

 Don’t try to change your own infusion bag.
 If your Blincyto infusion bag empties before your next appointment to have it changed, call your doctor right away.

 To help make sure that you don’t miss an appointment to change your Blincyto infusion bag, try setting a reminder on your phone or downloading a reminder app.
-You can also download this treatment tracker from the drug manufacturer’s website.

 The Food and Drug Administration (FDA) approves prescription drugs such as Blincyto to treat certain conditions.
-Blincyto may also be used off-label for other conditions.
+Blincyto may also be prescribed off-label for other conditions.
 Off-label drug use means using a drug for a purpose other than what it’s been approved for by the FDA.

 Blincyto for acute lymphoblastic leukemia